 In Vegas’ quest to please all the people all the time, a new breed of all-male revue has sprung up to capture the ladies’ attention.
 Though somewhat more sedate than their feminine counterparts, these shows still pull in everything from bachelorette entourages to middle-aged bus groups, all looking for a night on the town with their girlfriends.
 As one recent show-goer attested: “You want to make sure your hormones are still intact.”

 For those desiring an up-close-and-personal encounter with their hunks, Sapphire Gentlemen’s Club features an all-male revue.
 The Men of Sapphire Vegas male strip club performs each Friday and Saturday night from 9PM to 2 AM.
 In fact, this top-notch Vegas strip joint unleashes their hard gems to not only perform choreographed numbers on a massive stage in their 300 seat state-of-the-art Showroom but they also come around and give lap dances too.
 That is when things get a little up close and personal fast.
 The show features quality graphics, three HD projectors and a stage that has enough room for 10 Hunks at once plus a wild bachelorette or birthday party girl.
 All this can be arranged!
 Between the sound, the visuals and the Hunks coming out and to perform their routines onstage, don’t just expect the usual collection of firemen and construction workers, this place gets creative which makes it the VEGAS HOT SPOT MALE REVUE 2015.
 Lap dances are $20 a pop are readily available.
 Must be 21 or over to enter!
-Contact VHS and we’ll get you over there immediately in style!
+Plan your Las Vegas Party Package to experience the best Las Vegas girls’ night immediately!

 With two casino-based all-male revues and a strip club featuring a whole floor of male dancers, the time to gather up the posse for a raucous night of bun-watching is now.
 Chippendales is the granddaddy of all-male revues, not that any of their dancers are showing their age.
 The dance troupe, currently in residence at the Rio, dates back to Los Angeles and the indulgent LA Law ’80s.
 Steve Banerjee and choreographer Nick Denoia created the first all-male revue, a concept that proved wildly popular.
 Then, in true ’80s fashion, the two argued over money, which ended with Banerjee putting a successful contract out on Denoia’s life.